-The new age and tectonic model outlined above strengthens ties between the Khuvsgul Group and the Tsagaan Oloom Group of the Zavkhan Terrane, and supports the notion of a shared TMT-Zavkhan margin throughout the Neoproterozoic and Cambrian.
+The new age and tectonic model outlined above strengthens ties between the Khuvsgul Group of the TMT and the Tsagaan Oloom Group of the Zavkhan Terrane, and supports the notion of a shared TMT-Zavkhan margin throughout the Neoproterozoic and Cambrian.
 The model also demonstrates that phosphogenesis occurred synchronously along this composite margin in the Terreneuvian, albeit with different phosphogenic styles: abundant siliciclastic input resulted in relatively diffuse phosphate mineralization on the Zavkhan Terrane, while sediment starvation and winnowing processes drove the deposition of highly-concentrated phosphate deposits in the Kheseen Fm of the Khuvsgul Group.
-Similar to other younger Phanerozoic phosphorites, phosphogenesis along the TMT-Zavkhan margin was tectonically modulated, with primary phosphogenesis occurring in shallow, energetic depozones putatively associated with the eastward migration of a forebulge.
-To this end, we suggest that the increase in Ediacaran-Cambrian phosphogenesis reflects the redox-driven taphonomy of a tectonically-mediated depositional process, rather than a shift in global marine phosphate abundance: an increase in marine sulfate concentrations in the wake of the Cryogenian may have allowed microbial sulfate reduction (and redox conditions favorable to phosphogenesis) to expand into marginal marine environments that are likely to be preserved in the rock record.
+As has been demonstrated for younger Phanerozoic phosphorites, the locus and style of phosphogenesis along the TMT-Zavkhan margin was tectonically modulated, with primary phosphogenesis occurring in shallow, energetic depozones putatively associated with the eastward migration of the forebulge of the Ikh-Mongol Arc pro-foreland.
+To this end, we suggest that the increase in Ediacaran-Cambrian phosphogenesis reflects the taphonomy of a redox-dependent depositional process, rather than a shift in global marine phosphate abundance: an increase in marine sulfate concentrations in the wake of the Cryogenian may have allowed microbial sulfate reduction (and redox conditions favorable to phosphogenesis) to expand into marginal marine environments that are likely to be preserved in the rock record.

 * * *